 All of the legal work that needs to be completed when you purchase a property can seem a little confusing for a first-time buyer.
 However, the conveyancing process doesn’t need to be difficult when you have a reliable conveyancing team by your side.
 Conveyancing involves carrying out searches to find out things like who owns the property and if anyone else has an interest in it, and transferring the property title to you as the new owner.

 A conveyancing solicitor will also help you prepare and lodge the necessary documents to transfer legal ownership of a property’s title from one person to another.
-They will complete the transfer form, property information form and assess whether any exemptions from stamp duty apply to your specific circumstances in buying a home.
+They will complete the transfer form, and property information form and assess whether any exemptions from stamp duty apply to your specific circumstances in buying a home.

 While there are options available for DIY conveyancing, it’s much better to have it taken care of professionally by a conveyancing solicitor as they can ensure that all the correct paperwork is finalised and that absolutely nothing has been missed.